kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 ### §417.223   Flight hazard area analysis.

 \(a\) *General.* A flight safety analysis must include a flight hazard area analysis that identifies any regions of land, sea, or air that must be surveyed, publicized, controlled, or evacuated in order to control the risk to the public from debris impact hazards.
-The risk management requirements of §417.205(a) apply.
+The risk management requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.205   General.|§417.205]](a) apply.
 The analysis must account for, at a minimum:

-\(1\) All trajectory times from liftoff to the planned safe flight state of §417.219(c), including each planned impact, for an orbital launch, and through final impact for a suborbital launch;
+\(1\) All trajectory times from liftoff to the planned safe flight state of [[Volume 4/C Licensing/0417 Launch safety.md#§417.219   Data loss flight time and planned safe flight state analyses.|§417.219]](c), including each planned impact, for an orbital launch, and through final impact for a suborbital launch;

 \(2\) Regions of land potentially exposed to debris resulting from normal flight events and events resulting from any potential malfunction;